-Large Language Models (LLMs) \citep{brown2020language,anil2023palm,achiam2023gpt,jiang2024mixtral,yang2024buffer} have profoundly impacted the AI community, and showcased the advanced language comprehension and reasoning abilities.
-Recent works begin to extend their impressive reasoning abilities to visual generative tasks for overall generation planning.
-The collaboration between LLMs \citep{chatgpt2022introducing,openai2023gpt,yang2024buffer} and diffusion models \citep{ramesh2022hierarchical,betker2023improving,yang2023improving,yang2024crossmodal} can significantly improve the text-image alignment as well as the quality of generated images \citep{zhang2024realcompo,lian2023llm,tian2024videotetris}.
+The collaboration between LLMs \citep{chatgpt2022introducing,openai2023gpt,yang2024buffer} and diffusion models \citep{ramesh2022hierarchical,betker2023improving,yang2023improving,yang2024crossmodal} can significantly improve text-image alignment and the quality of generated content \citep{zhang2024realcompo,lian2023llm,tian2024videotetris}.
 For instance, RealCompo \citep{zhang2024realcompo} utilizes LLMs to enhance the compositional generation of diffusion models by generating images grounded on bounding box layouts from the LLM.
-EditWorld \cite{yang2024editworld} composes a set of LLMs and pretrained diffusion models to generate an image editing dataset that contains numerous instructions with world knowledge \cite{ha2018world}.
-VideoTetris \citep{tian2024videotetris} uses the LLM to decompose text prompts along temporal axis for guiding video generation with smoother and more reasonable transitions.
-Further, RPG \cite{yang2024mastering} leverages the vision-language prior of multimodal LLMs to reason out complementary spatial layouts from text prompt, and manipulates the object compositions for diffusion models in both text-guided image generation and editing process, achieving SOTA performance in compositional synthesis scenarios.
+EditWorld \cite{yang2024editworld} composes a set of LLMs and pretrained diffusion models to generate an image editing dataset containing numerous instructions with world knowledge \cite{ha2018world}.
+VideoTetris \citep{tian2024videotetris} leverages LLMs to decompose text prompts along the temporal axis for guiding video generation with smoother and more reasonable transitions.